Vindhyachal: Demographics

+Mirzapuri, a dialect of Awadhi, is the local language spoken in the city.

 City

 Vindhyachal, a Shakti Peeth, is a centre of pilgrimage in Mirzapur district, Uttar Pradesh.
 The Vindhyavasini Devi temple located here is a major draw and is thronged by hundreds of devotees during the Navratris of Chaitra and Ashwin months to invoke the blessings of the Goddess.

 Other sacred places in the town are Ashtbhuja temple, Sita Kund, Kali Khoh, Budeh Nath temple, Narad Ghat, Gerua talab, Motiya talab, Lal Bhairav and Kal Bhairav temples, Ekdant Ganesh, Sapta Sarovar, Sakshi Gopal temple, Goraksha-kund, Matsyendra kund, Tarkeshwar Nath temple, Kankali Devi temple, Shivashiv Samooh Awadhoot Ashram and Bhairav kund.

 Mirzapur is the closest railhead.
 Vindhyachal has regular bus services to the nearby towns.
 The nearest railway station is Mirzapur.
 Some of the important trains also halt at Vindhyachal railway Station (Code: BDL).
 Regular bus services connect Vindhyachal to the nearby towns.